REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: Introduction

 At the perspective of sensor modalities, with the progress in quality and lower cost, RGB-D sensor becomes a new preference for object pose estimation.
 With the aid of depth, the keypoints can be represented in 3D, thus overcoming the information degeneration in 3D-2D configuration.
 For 3D-3D correspondences, a closed form solution can be achieved, avoiding more degenerated cases \cite{he2020pvn3d, besl1992method}.
-In addition, depth also provide important discriminative cues for occlusion and cluttered scenes, which is common in robotic objects manipulation \cite{mahler2017dex, ji2018cross}.
+In addition, depth also provide important discriminative cues for occlusion and cluttered scenes, which is common in robotic objects manipulation \cite{mahler2017dex}.

 In this paper, we set to build an RGB-D object pose estimator, which integrates the end-to-end learning in \emph{direct regression}, into the \emph{keypoint regression}, so that geometric estimator is employed without losing the end-to-end training.
 The main ideas of these different lines of works are illustrated in Fig. \ref{fig:method}.
 Moreover, we introduce the differentiable outliers elimination into the geometric estimator, so that initial pose solution can be estimated more robustly.
 Then, the pose is further improved via the iterative refinement \cite{wang2019densefusion}.
 Note that this pipeline imitates the conventional pipeline more tightly, which robustly estimates the initial pose using robust solver like RANSAC \cite{fischler1981random}, and refines the pose using nonlinear optimization \cite{wang2019densefusion}.
 Our psychology is to leave the feature construction to learning as it is conventionally achieved by empirical design, but keep geometry to calculus and optimization as it is already guaranteed by theory.
-In summary, this work has the following contributions: \begin{enumerate} \item A differentiable outliers elimination mechanism is designed by softly aggregating the keypoints positions and candidate poses from minimal solvers bank, so that the robustness of pose estimation is improved. \item An end-to-end object pose estimation network is proposed by differentiating the geometric estimator, so that gradients can be back-propagated from final pose loss to the keypoint prediction. \item The performance of the proposed method is evaluated on three large public benchmark datasets, YCB-Video, LineMOD and Occlusion LineMOD, showing state-of-the-art performance with only pose annotation. \end{enumerate}